Alien Coding: Experiments with NMT

-Since the time taken by one $\mathit{nmt}_0$ iteration reaches about half a day towards the end of the run, we explore more efficient approaches.
-This leads to the longest run\footnoteA{\url{https://github.com/Anon52MI4/oeis-alien/tree/master/run1}} $\mathit{nmt}_1$, which has at the time of submitting this paper reached 190 iterations and over 78000 solutions (Fig.~\ref{fig:allcummul}, nmt1).\footnoteA{The 190 $\mathit{nmt}_1$ iterations took 3 months on a 4-GPU server.} Unlike in $\mathit{nmt}_0$, the number of new solutions produced in each iteration rarely drops below 200, even after many iterations (Fig.~\ref{fig:allincr}, nmt1).
-This challenges the standard wisdom of ``plateauing curves'' appearing in the TNN and $\mathit{nmt}_0$ runs.
+Since the time taken by one $\mathit{nmt}_0$ iteration reaches about half a day towards the end of the run, we explore more efficient approaches and further extensions and modifications.
+This leads to the longest run\footnoteA{\url{https://github.com/Anon52MI4/oeis-alien/tree/master/run1}} $\mathit{nmt}_1$, which has at the time of submitting this paper reached 190 iterations and over 78000 solutions (Fig.~\ref{fig:allcummul}, nmt1).\footnoteA{The 190 $\mathit{nmt}_1$ iterations took 3 months on a 4-GPU server.} Its remarkable property is that, unlike in $\mathit{nmt}_0$, the number of new solutions produced in each iteration rarely drops below 200, even after many iterations (Fig.~\ref{fig:allincr}, nmt1).
+This challenges the standard wisdom of ``plateauing curves'' appearing in the TNN and $\mathit{nmt}_0$ runs, and in many similar search-learn feedback loops~\cite{KaliszykUMO18,PiotrowskiU18,JakubuvU19}.

-\textbf{\textit{Combining models:}} The $\mathit{nmt}_1$ run bootstraps from $\mathit{nmt}_0$, inheriting its first 20 iterations, thus starting with 34420 solutions.
-Then we start combining multiple NMT models (Section~\ref{sec:nmttask}).
-Since iter.
-21, we add training of $\mathit{model}_1$ to $\mathit{model}_0$.
-It is trained only on a randomly chosen half of the training set, however for twice as many steps/epochs.
-This yields a differently trained (and more focused) specialist in each iteration.
-The number of solution candidates produced by the inference phase thus doubles, to 168.8M.
-After de-duplication, this yields 32.5M unique candidates in iter.
-21 compared to 13.4M in iter.
-20. The checking (initially also using the hybrid mode) is still fast, taking 5 minutes on 18 CPUs.
-The difference to $\mathit{nmt}_0$ is remarkable: 687 new solutions in $\mathit{nmt}_1$ vs 272 in $\mathit{nmt}_0$ in iter.
-21. This effect continues over the next iterations, see Fig.~\ref{fig:allincr}.